J4GL/proxy/README.md

 # SOCKS5 Proxy Server

-A lightweight and secure SOCKS5 proxy server implementation in Go with IP-based access control.
+A lightweight, fast and secure SOCKS5 proxy server implementation in Go with IP-based access control.

 ## Features